nunofachada/micompm/docs/userguide.md

 * It does not directly provide _p_-values adjusted with the weighted Bonferroni procedure.
-* It is unable to directly apply and compare multiple MANOVA tests to each output/comparison combination for multiple user-specified variances to explain.
+* It is unable to directly apply and compare multiple MANOVA tests to each output/comparison combination for multiple user-specified variances to explain, although this can be achieved via multiple calls to [micomp].
-* The generated LaTeX tables are not directly configurable using function arguments.
+* The generated LaTeX tables have limited configurability via [micomp_show] function arguments.

 <a name="unittests">